Robina Foundation Human Rights Fellows

 Jason Pielemeier, a 2007 graduate of the Law School, spent his Robina Fellowship year working as a Special Adviser in the State Department’s Bureau of Democracy, Human Rights, and Labor (DRL).
-Working for Assistant Secretary of State Michael Posner, Jason developed a portfolio that included responsibilities for issues related to national security and international law.
-Jason worked on a variety of national security and international humanitarian law issues, including detention, transfer, and treatment policies.
-He also worked on private-security-contractor accountability and was heavily involved in the development of a permanent governance body for the International Code of Conduct for Private Security Service Providers.
-In addition, Jason served as DRL’s point person for legal analysis and policy development on a variety of domestic litigation issues, including cases brought under the Alien Tort Claims Act, the Torture Victim Protection Act, and the Foreign Sovereign Immunities Act.
+Working for Assistant Secretary of State Michael Posner, Jason managed a portfolio covering a variety of security and international law-related issues.
+On the security side, Jason helped develop State Department and government policies related to the detention, transfer, and treatment of individuals held in U.S. custody abroad.
+He also worked on business and human rights issues, including private security contractor accountability and was heavily involved in the development of a path-braking governance and oversight body for the International Code of Conduct for Private Security Service Providers.
+In addition, Jason served as DRL’s point person for legal analysis and policy development on a variety of domestic litigation issues related to the Alien Tort Claims Act, the Torture Victim Protection Act, and the Foreign Sovereign Immunities Act.
 In September 2011, Jason was hired by the DRL to continue working on these and other issues as a State Department employee.

-Aaron Zelinsky graduated from the Law School in 2010 and spent his fellowship year as special assistant to State Department Legal Adviser Harold Hongju Koh.
-Aaron focused on a number of human-rights issues, including persons put at risk by Wikileaks disclosures, individuals detained in conflict zones, including Libya, international LGBT rights, the International Criminal Court, the International Criminal Tribunal for the Former Yugoslavia, the UN Commission of Inquiry on Libya, Alien Tort Claims Act litigation, and the right to consular notification under the Vienna Convention on Consular Relations.
+Aaron Zelinsky graduated from Yale Law School in 2010.
+He spent his fellowship year as special assistant to State Department Legal Adviser Harold Hongju Koh.
+Aaron focused on a number of human-rights issues, including persons put at risk by Wikileaks disclosures, individuals detained in conflict zones including Libya, international LGBT rights, the International Criminal Court, the UN Commission of Inquiry on Libya, Alien Tort Claims Act litigation, and the right to consular notification under the Vienna Convention on Consular Relations.

 The 2009-2010 Fellows